-A new kitchen is a pretty big expense and when planning a makeover, you want to be sure that you're going for something timeless and long lasting.
-Enter the gray and white kitchen — an elegant choice that has surged in popularity over the last few years (similarly to, say, brass fittings and pampas grass).
+A new kitchen is a pretty big home improvement expense, so it goes without saying that when planning a makeover, you want to go with a design scheme that's timeless.
+Enter gray and white kitchen ideas — an elegant choice that has surged in popularity over the last few years.

 1. Embrace smokey countertops.

-We love all-white kitchens just as much as the next person, but the classic look gets even better with a dreamy hint of gray.
+We love all-white kitchens just as much as the next person, but the classic look gets even better when paired with dreamy shades of gray.
 This contemporary cook space by Bicker Design is the perfect example of how to work a gray and white color scheme.
-Pair white cabinets and tile backsplash with light-gray countertops and wooden accessories for an organic touch.
+Pair white cabinets and a tile backsplash with light-gray countertops and wooden accessories for an organic touch.

 2. Tile it up.

 There's no need to stick to just paint when it comes to creating a gray and white kitchen.
 Think about how you can incorporate pattern and texture, too.
-This globally inspired cook space by RailiCA Design incorporates a statement wall of patterned tile, dark-gray cabinetry, and white open shelving and decor.
-We would RSVP for a dinner party here any night of the week.
+This inspired cook space incorporates white countertops and gray subway tile on the walls.
+The cool scheme is complemented by warm, wood cabinets, resulting in a perfectly balanced finish.

 3. Use more than one surface.

 Can't decide on just one surface?
 Take a cue from this light and airy, gray and white kitchen by Maly Krasota, which features silvery cabinetry and a matching range hood.
-The dark grout of the subway tile backsplash and the veining of the marble countertops tie the look together, adding elegant depth and texture to the space.
+The dark grout of the subway tile backsplash and the veining of the marble countertops tie the look together, adding eye-catching depth and texture.

 4. Make it all about the walls.

-Completing the look of your gray and white kitchen is all about bringing in the right accessories.
-Choose artwork in similar tones, ceramics with ombre features, and fixtures that enhance rather than take away (like the lighting and hardware in this space).
-Even the addition of a Persian rug in this makeover by Chris Loves Julia helps to tie the look together and accentuate the cool color scheme.
+Infuse vintage charm into your gray and white kitchen with a few thoughtful accessories.
+Choose old-school artwork (like an oil painting), antique lighting, or even hardware, that will enhance rather than take away from the overall design.
+The addition of a Persian rug in this makeover by Chris Loves Julia helps to tie the look together and accentuate the cool color scheme.

 6. Focus on the cabinets.